mitya33/lucid.js/README.md

-# Chives
+# Meet Aprikos
-Chives is a component-based JavaScript framework for building apps.
+Aprikos is a simple component-based JavaScript framework for building apps.
 It's unopinionated, lightweight and flexible.